 - Human Papillomavirus (HPV): Almost all cervical cancer cases are caused by an HPV infection, which can trigger changes in cell reproduction, and in some cases, cause cervical cancer.
-Women who have had many sexual partners or began having intercourse at a young age face an increased risk for HPV infection. - Age: Cervical cancer most often occurs in women between the ages of 30 and 50. - Medical History: Women with HIV, AIDS, a history of Chlamydia, or who are being treated for autoimmune diseases have a higher risk of cervical cancer, as do women with a family history of cervical cancer. - Smoking: Female smokers double their risk of cervical cancer, compared to nonsmokers. - Oral Contraceptives: Long-term use of birth control pills may increase the risk of cervical cancer. - Childbirth: Multiple childbirths can increase risk of developing cervical cancer.
-Women who have had more than three full-term pregnancies face a higher risk, as well as women who have had a full-term pregnancy before age 17.
+Women who have had many sexual partners face an increased risk for HPV infection. - Age: Cervical cancer most often occurs in women between the ages of 35 and 44. - Medical History: Women with HIV, AIDS, a history of Chlamydia, or who are being treated for autoimmune diseases have a higher risk of cervical cancer, as do women with a family history of cervical cancer. - Smoking: Female smokers double their risk of cervical cancer, compared to nonsmokers. - Oral Contraceptives: Long-term use of birth control pills may increase the risk of cervical cancer. - Childbirth: Multiple childbirths can increase risk of developing cervical cancer.
+Women who have had more than three full-term pregnancies face a higher risk, as well as women who have had a full-term pregnancy before age 20. - Diet: Women with diets low in fruits and vegetables may be at higher risk. - DES Exposure: Women whose mothers took the anti-miscarriage drug DES before 1971 have increased risk.

-Symptoms and Signs
+Symptoms

-The early changes related to cervical cancer may not come with warning signs; however, women may notice symptoms and pain as the disease worsens.
-If any of the following symptoms or signs is present, women are encouraged to consult their physician for proper testing:
+The early changes related to cervical cancer may not come with warning signs; however, women may notice symptoms as the disease worsens.
+If any of the following symptoms or signs are present, women are encouraged to consult their physician for proper testing:

 - Abnormal vaginal bleeding

+- Abnormal vaginal discharge

+- Painful intercourse

 - Post-menopausal bleeding

-- Longer or heavier periods